U.S. hits Scotch whisky, Italian cheese, French wine with 25% tariffs

 The Specialty Food Association said there were 14,000 U.S. specialty food retailers that would impacted by these tariffs as well as over 20,000 other food retailers.

+Many of the tariffs, especially those on alcohol, were not popular on social media.

+Jacob Levy, a professor of political theory at McGill University, wrote on Twitter the tariffs were “an interesting strategy for lowering the trillion-dollar deficit: increase everyone’s need to drink to get through each day’s news, then tax the heck out of the good alcohol.”

-Reporting by David Shepardson and David Lawder; Editing by Leslie Adler and Lisa Shumaker
+Reporting by David Shepardson and David Lawder; Additional reporting by Andrea Shalal; Editing by Leslie Adler and Lisa Shumaker